-Look for anything that concerns you, such as signs of a severe allergic reaction, very high fever, or unusual behavior
+• Look for anything that concerns you, such as signs of a severe allergic reaction, very high fever, or unusual behavior.

-Signs of a severe allergic reaction can include hives, swelling of the face and throat, difficulty breathing, a fast heartbeat, dizziness, and weakness-usually within a few minutes to a few hours after the vaccination.
+Signs of a severe allergic reaction can include hives, swelling of the face and throat, difficulty breathing, a fast heartbeat, dizziness, and weakness.
+These would usually start a few minutes to a few hours after the vaccination.